 In January 1962, the city of Providence launched one of its largest urban renewal projects to date in order to develop the Central and Classical High School complex, impacting 395 buildings over 67 acres of land.
 Included in that space was the Stewart Street property where Cornerstone gathered.
 So in late 1962, the church purchased land on Elmwood Ave in Warwick where a new building would be constructed.

 Cornerstone relocated to the Elmwood Ave property in December 1963, and would remain there for the next 57 years.

-Pastor Leich left in the summer of 1964 to serve at Quidnesett Baptist Church in North Kingstown, and was replaced later that year by the Rev. Frederick Spreeuwers.
+Pastor Leich left in the summer of 1964 to serve at Quidnessett Baptist Church in North Kingstown, and was replaced early the next year by the Rev. Frederick Spreeuwers.
 Pastor Spreeuwers resigned in 1968, and was replaced by Rodney Keim who would serve as pastor until 1985.

 Pastor Bill Krawczyk came to Cornerstone in 1986, and oversaw a period of significant growth.
 The church began broadcasting twice weekly on WARV, and started featuring weekly Bible studies on public access television.
 The Elmwood Ave property was expanded with the completion of an education wing in early 2002.